anshasati-934/Student-Placement-Prediction-and-Course-Recommendation-System/README.md

 | 🧠 Prediction & Recommendation  | Prediction result with skill roadmap |
 | 🔍 Company-based Skill Suggest  | Based on job market API              |
 | 📊 Real-Time Clustering         | Dash-powered visual clusters         |

-> Note: Images are available in the `/screenshots` folder of this repo.

 ## 🏗️ Project Architecture